Fort Sill: Henry Post Army Airfield

-A variety of units were created, inactivated, assigned and reassigned as the Army's aviation assets grew.
+As the Army's aviation assets grew, various units were created, inactivated, assigned, and reassigned.
 In 1922, Fort Sill was considered the busiest airport in the U.S.

-Aviation at Fort Sill added lighter-than-air ships to its inventory when Company A, 1st Balloon Squadron, arrived on 5 September 1917 from the Balloon School in Omaha, Nebraska.
-The company split to form the 25th and 26th Balloon Companies on 16 February and April 2nd, 1918.
-In order to meet the demand for trained aerial observers for field artillery, a Balloon Corps Training School was set up at Post Field in 1918.
+Aviation at Fort Sill added lighter-than-air ships to its inventory when Company A, 1st Balloon Squadron, arrived on September 5, 1917, from the Balloon School in Omaha, Nebraska.
+The company split to form the 25th and 26th Balloon Companies on February 16 and April 2, 1918.
+A Balloon Corps Training School was set up at Post Field in 1918 to meet the demand for trained aerial observers for field artillery.
 During World War I, the school trained 751 officers and created 89 companies, of which 33 were deployed to Europe.

-The school used balloons and fixed wing aircraft for aerial observation.
-Both sausage-shaped "captured" balloons and spherical-shaped "free" balloons were used in the 1920s and 30s.
-The balloonists were trained on free flight on the "free" balloons, but they had to stay within 50 miles (80.5 km) of post and 8,000 feet (2,438 m).
+The school used balloons and fixed-wing aircraft for aerial observation.
+In the 1920s and 30s, sausage-shaped "captured" balloons and spherical-shaped "free" balloons were used.
+The balloonists were trained on free flight on the "free" balloons, but they had to stay within 50 miles (80.5 km) of the post and 8,000 feet (2,438 m).

-The tethered or "captured" balloons were for observation only – connected to winch trucks on the ground by cable and transported at speeds as high as 60 miles an hour (96.6 km/h).
+The tethered or "captured" balloons were for observation only.
+They were connected to winch trucks on the ground by cable and transported at speeds as high as 60 miles an hour (96.6 km/h).
 They were inflated with hydrogen and operated at a maximum height of 4,300 feet (1,310.6 m).
 They observed and relayed fire-corrective information to special operation trucks.

 At this time, balloon companies were a corps-level asset.
 The Army of World War I included an aero squadron in every corps.
-Other auxiliary units for a corps were an anti-aircraft machine-gun and anti- aircraft artillery battalion, a remount depot a bakery company, a troop transport train, a telegraph battalion, a field signal battalion, a photo section and a sales commissary unit.
+Other auxiliary units for a corps were an anti-aircraft machine-gun and anti-aircraft artillery battalion, a remount depot a bakery company, a troop transport train, a telegraph battalion, a field signal battalion, a photo section, and a sales commissary unit.

 Self-propelled balloons were developed at Post Field in 1937.
-These balloons were designed to be powered to an observation point, their motors removed and observation baskets were attached.
-The famous balloon hangar, moved from Moffett Field to Fort Sill in 1934, was intended to house dirigibles.
-The unique "cross" on the side of the building has no religious significance – it is part of an air circulation system designed to dry balloon fabric and parachutes.
+These balloons were designed to be powered to an observation point, their motors removed, and observation baskets attached.
+The famous balloon hangar moved from Moffett Field to Fort Sill in 1934 and was intended to house dirigibles.
+The unique "cross" on the side of the building has no religious significance—it is part of an air circulation system designed to dry balloon fabric and parachutes.

 Balloons were assigned to the field until 1941.
-The most famous balloon pilot trained at Fort Sill was Gen. Barksdale Hamlett, Jr. This four-star general was the commandant of the American sector of Berlin during the 1958 Berlin Crisis, became the vice chief of staff of the Army, played a key role in the Cuban Missile Crisis and in the escalation of the Vietnam War.
+The most famous balloon pilot trained at Fort Sill was Gen. Barksdale Hamlett, Jr. This four-star general was the commandant of the American sector of Berlin during the 1958 Berlin Crisis, became the vice chief of staff of the Army, played a crucial role in the Cuban Missile Crisis and in the escalation of the Vietnam War.

 One of the U.S. Air Force's most advanced technical units, the 1st Airborne Command and Control Squadron at Offutt Air Force Base, Nebraska., traces its lineage through the 1st Balloon Company.